centreon/centreon-documentation/en/integrations/centreon-ha/installation-2-nodes.md

 ### Creating the clone resources

-Some resources must be running on one only node at a time (`centengine`, `gorgone`, `httpd`, ...), but some others must be running on both (the RRD broker and PHP7).
+Some resources must be running on one only node at a time (`centengine`, `gorgone`, `httpd`, ...), but some others can be running on both (the RRD broker and PHP7).
 For the second kind, you will declare *clone* resources.

 **Warning:** All the commands in this chapter have to be run only once on the central node of your choice.